Skip to main content Accessibility

 • A member of the Trustee Board.

-12. The Appellant may be accompanied or represented by one person of their choosing, unless the Chair considers that person conflicted.
+46. The Appellant shall be entitled to be accompanied or represented by one other person of their choosing, except where in the opinion of the Chair of the Appeals Panel such person has a conflict of interest.

-13. The President of the Students’ Union shall act for the Union as Respondent and may instruct a representative.
-If the President is the Appellant, an alternative officer will be sought.
+47. The President of the Students’ Union shall act on behalf of the Union as the respondent to the appeal (the “Respondent”) and for this purpose may instruct a representative.
+In the case that the President is the Appellant an alternative officer will be sought.

 • Closing submissions by or on behalf of the Respondent.

-15. If the Appellant is not present or represented, the Panel may proceed if satisfied proper notice was served.
+49. If at the appeal hearing the Appellant is not present or represented, the Appeals Panel may proceed to consider the matter in the Appellant’s absence if it is satisfied that notice was properly served upon them.

-17. Within seven days of the decision, the Chief Executive Officer will notify the Appellant in writing of the outcome.
+51. Within 7 days of deciding on the appropriate course of action, the Chief Executive Officer will notify the Appellant in writing of the decision of the Appeals Panel.

-2. In accordance with the Articles, the Board of Trustees shall include sub-committees, including but not limited to:
+53. In accordance with the Articles, the Union shall have a Board of Trustees which shall include a number of sub-committees including but not limited to:

 • People & Culture Committee